More Than Half of GitHub Is Duplicate Code, Researchers Find - Slashdot

 Yeah, it can be rough to learn how to use Git submodules...

 Honestly though, the few times I've directly integrated with someone else's code, it hasn't exactly been library-ready.
 There was a lot of massaging that had to be done the last time I did this, so a straight up duplication of their stuff was actually not a bad idea (AFTER I submitted them a PR to try and help manage this.)
-Their application wasn't designed as a library though, so I'm not sure what the right thing to do when you library-ify someone'
+Their application wasn't designed as a library though, so I'm not sure what the right thing to do when you library-ify someone's code actually should be.

+Honestly though, the few times I've directly integrated with someone else's code, it hasn't exactly been library-ready.
+There was a lot of massaging that had to be done the last time I did this, so a straight up duplication of their stuff was actually not a bad idea (AFTER I submitted them a PR to try and help manage this.)
+Their application wasn't designed as a library though, so I'm not sure what the right thing

-More Than Half of GitHub Is Duplicate Code, Resear (Score:2)
+More Than Half of GitHub Is Duplicate Code, Resear (Score:4, Funny)

 Richard Chirgwin, writing for The Register: